Complete pivoting growth of butterfly matrices and butterfly Hadamard matrices: Introduction

 where $\kappa(A) = \|A\|_\infty \|A^{-1}\|_\infty$ is the $L^\infty$-induced condition number of $A$ where $\epsilon_{\operatorname{machine}}$ is the machine-epsilon that denotes the minimal positive number such that the floating-point representation $\operatorname{fl}(1 + \epsilon_{\operatorname{machine}}) \ne 1$ (e.g., $\epsilon_{\operatorname{machine}} = 2^{-52}$ using double precision).
 Hence, on well-conditioned linear systems, error analysis of computed solutions can focus on analysis of the corresponding growth factors.

 The growth problem is the moniker given to the ordeal of determining the largest possible growth factors on matrices of a given order for a given pivoting scheme.
 In \cite{Wi61,Wi65}, Wilkinson resolved in short order the growth problem using GEPP, by presenting a $n\times n$ matrix such that the GEPP growth factor attains the worst-case possible growth of $2^{n-1}$.
-In the same paper, Wilkinson only established an upper bound for the GECP growth factor of order $n^{0.25 \log n(1 + o(1))}$.
+In the same work, Wilkinson only established a quasipolynomial general upper bound for the GECP growth factor of order $n^{0.25 \log n(1 + o(1))}$.
 This bound, however, is believed to be far from optimal.
-The GECP growth problem (which will be referred to from here on it simply as ``the growth problem'') is only resolved for $n = 1,2,3,4$, with maximal growth, respectively, of 1, 2, 2.25, 4, while for $n = 5$ we only have the upper bound $4 \frac{17}{18}$ (see \cite{EdUr23} for a historical overview of the growth problem).
-Wilkinson's upper bound remained essentially the best in the business for over 6 decades until 2023, when Bisain, Edelman, and Urschel used an improved Hadamard inequality argument to lower this now to about $n^{0.2079 \log n (1+o(1))}$ \cite{Bisain}.
+The GECP growth problem (which will be referred to from here on simply as ``the growth problem'') is only resolved for $n = 1,2,3,4$, with maximal growth, respectively, of 1, 2, 2.25, 4, while for $n = 5$ we only have the upper bound $4 \frac{17}{18}\approx 4.94$ that has recently been lowered to 4.84 in \cite{chen2026largest} but is conjectured to be about 4.1325 (see \cite{EdUr23} for a historical overview of the growth problem).
+Wilkinson's general upper bound remained essentially the best in the business for over 6 decades until 2023, when Bisain, Edelman, and Urschel used an improved Hadamard inequality argument to lower this now to about $n^{0.2079 \log n (1+o(1))}$ \cite{Bisain}.
 When compared with the current best linear lower bounds, also established by Edelman and Urschel earlier in 2023 in \cite{EdUr23}, the growth problem still is far from being resolved.